This creamy cacao smoothie tastes like a chocolate shake but is loaded with healthy ingredients including frozen banana, cacao powder and cacao nibs.

 May reduce the risk of heart attack and stroke

-banana – make sure you’re using a frozen banana for a refreshing smoothie!
-If you’re not a fan of bananas, I have some tips for you below.
+banana – I highly recommend using a frozen banana for texture!
+If you’re not a fan of bananas and want to use something else instead, I have some tips for you below.

 blueberries – for antioxidants and added flavor.
 You can use frozen or fresh.
-Frozen blueberries will help make the smoothie icier and thicker.
+Frozen blueberries will help make the smoothie thicker and creamier.

 almond butter – look for natural almond butter that doesn’t have any added ingredients.
 The ingredient list should just read almonds and salt!
-Feel free to sub this with another nut or seed butter like peanut butter or tahini.
+Feel free to sub this with another nut or seed butter like peanut butter, sunflower seed butter or tahini.

 Swap the blueberries – frozen strawberries, blackberries or mixed berries will work well here.